Germany: 1,200 right-wing extremists licensed to own weapons | DW | 02.02.2021

 Renner, who has also been a Left appointee at past parliamentary commissions of inquiry into acts of terrorism, said Tuesday the latest data "proves the growing threat posed by neo-Nazis and racists."

-"As expected, the involvement of the [BfV] intelligence service has not proven to be an effective measure against the arming of the right-wing scene," said Renner, who had personally faced far-right threats.
+"As expected, the involvement of the [BfV] intelligence service has not proven to be an effective measure against the arming of the right-wing scene," said Renner, who has personally faced far-right threats.

 In their parliamentary question submitted in December, Renner and other Left members had also asked for information on the use of weapons, both legal and illegal, in 2019 and 2020.

-Germany's federal police had recorded 176 acts of violence in 2019, replied the ministry, noting foremost the murder in 2019 of Kassel district administrator Walter Lübcke.
-The case resulted in the life-long jailing of neo-Nazi Stephan E. and a far shorter sentence for Markus H. — for illegally possessing a handgun.
+Germany's federal police recorded 176 acts of violence in 2019, replied the ministry, noting foremost the murder in 2019 of Kassel district administrator Walter Lübcke.
+The case resulted in the lifelong prison sentence for neo-Nazi Stephan Ernst — and a far shorter sentence for Markus H.*, for illegally possessing a handgun.

-Twice he was refused attendance.
-On the third occasion, he had trained on his own, it said.
+Twice he was refused admittance.
+On the third occasion he trained on his own, it said.

-The 43-year-old German went on to murder nine persons in Hanau in February last year, before killing his mother and himself.
+The 43-year-old German went on to murder nine people in Hanau last February, before killing his mother and himself.

-Racism kills, says the graphic artist who depicted three of the Hanau victims in this large street painting in Frankfurt
+The authorities also replied to a question regarding the use of weapons in the proximity of hostels for asylum-seekers.
+The Interior Ministry listed 24 incidents of far-right "politically motivated crime" in 2019 — largely involving the use of air and gas-propelled guns and warning pistols.

-The authorities also replied to a question regarding the use of weapons in the proximity of hostels provided to asylum-seeker.
-The interior ministry listed 24 incidents of far-right "politically motivated crime" (PMK) in 2019 — largely involving the use of air and gas-propelled guns and warning pistols.
+"A distinction between 'legal' and 'illegal' weapons is not possible on the basis of LAPOS," conceded thr ministry.

-"A distinction between "legal" and "illegal" weapons is not possible on the basis of LAPOS," conceded that ministry.
+*DW has refrained from publishing certain last names in accordance with Germany's privacy laws.

 ipj/dj (dpa, epd)